openshift/openshift-origin-design/designs/administrator/olm/convey-installing-operator/index.md

 # Convey Operator is Installing

-Currently when an operator is installed the user is taken to the **Installed Operators** list view, where it may take some time before the entry for the newly installed operator actually appears, particularly if the operator is installed globally and the user is viewing a namespace the operator will be copied to, and he CSV doesn't yet exist.
+Currently when an operator is installed the user is taken to the **Installed Operators** list view, where it may take some time before the entry for the newly installed operator actually appears, particularly if the operator is installed globally and the user is viewing a namespace the operator will be copied to, and the CSV doesn't yet exist.
 This design gives the admin user immediate feedback that the operator is installing properly, and can surface errors that may occur during the installation process.

 ## Installing an Operator